vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 India) B. 43.
 24 (called Avanti).
 44.

 24 (called Avanti).
 44. mothers of fires) .
 222. 24 16 (capital of Mālava.)
 Vide under Urjanta--(in Aparanta) Br.
 III.
-13. Avanti and Mahişmati above.
+13. Avanti and Mahiṣmati above.
 Ujeni 53 (here are Yogesvarālaya and is mentioned in the Dhauli first Vasisthasrama) separate Rock edict (C. I. I. vol. I. Urjayat-- m. in Rudradāman's Junā. p.
 93) of Asoka.
 The Mbh. (vol. II. gadh Inscription (in E. I. VIII p.
 35 on Vārtika 10 on Pan.
 III.
 1. p.
 36 at p.
 42) and in Gupta 26 mentions it.
 It is famous for the Inscriptions at p.
 45 shrine of Mahakāla, one of the Urvasikunda-(under Badari) Var. twelve Jyotir-lingas and is situated 141.
 51-64, N. II.
 67. 65 on the Siprā river.
 Kalidāsa im- Urvasilinga--(under VS) L. q. by T.K. mortalizes it in the Meghadūta and p.
 66 Raghuvamsa VI.
 32-35.
 A. G. (pp. Urvasipulina--(under Prayāga) M. 22.
 489-90) gives the boundaries of the 66 and 106.
 34-35, Anu.
 25. 46. kingdom of Ujjayini in the 7th cen- Vide p.
 615 note 1399 above tury.
 A. C. (p.
 182) gives Visala, Urvasisvara-(under VS) L. q. by T.K.
 Avanti and Puspakarandini as syno- p.
 72 nyms of Ujjayini.
 'Puspakarandaka- Urvasitirtha-A (under Prayaga) v. jirnodyāna' is mentioned in the 84, 157, M. 106.
 34, 1 381 1654 ; Mrcchakatika.
 The Periplus and B (under Go.)
 B. 171.1 Ptolemy speak of it as Ozene.
 Vide Usnatirtha-M. 13.
 42 (Den is called Ptolemy pp. 154-155.
 Vide J. A Abhayā in tirthas of hobwatery &

 N25